|Program > Semester/Year Program > Italy > Courses|

 Special Offering for Fall 2014 only

 Each of us has a story to tell, experiences to share, a way of looking at the world that is unique.
 With the urban landscape as a canvas and palette, Rome Stories will introduce students to the idea of situated storytelling.
 Students engage in field exercises that take them into the city to explore the urban landscape.
-The goal of the course is to offer various interpretations of the urban landscape using site-based art installations, basic mobile recording devices, blogs, interactive websites and maps to produce stories that portray the city and its neighborhoods.
+The goal of the course is to offer various interpretations of the urban landscape using site-based art installations, basic mobile recording devices, blogs, and maps to produce stories that portray the city and its neighborhoods.
 The course explores the potential of mapping, walking and wayfinding as methods in urban social geography and as ways of telling stories of place.
-Student projects may explore concepts in a specific place, be installed on a particular site, or be made available through the internet or on a website.
-Students are required to bring a digital camera and a laptop computer for participation in this course.
+Student projects may explore concepts in a specific place, be installed on a particular site, or be made available through the internet or on a website. .

 Special Offering for Fall 2014 only